adrianaladera/ML-for-BZT-relaxors/README.md

    - `cf_pattern`: for a dipole pattern outputed every 30,000 out of 300,000 MD steps, the integer number indicating which output is given for a supercell
    - `PCA-x`: the first principal component out of $M$ principal components
    - `PCA-y`: the second principal component out of $M$ principal components
-- `k$\alpha$,pred`: if $\alpha$ is a $K$-value, then an integer label corresponding with potential values [0, $\alpha$] to the cluster prediction for a supercell is given
+- `k$a$,pred`: if $\alpha$ is a $K$-value, then an integer label corresponding with potential values [0, $a$] to the cluster prediction for a supercell is given
-- `k$\alpha$, x`: the "coordinate" in terms of the first principal component of the supercell with respect to its nearest centroid
+- `k$a$, x`: the "coordinate" in terms of the first principal component of the supercell with respect to its nearest centroid
-- `k$\alpha$, y`: the "coordinate" in terms of the second principal component of the supercell with respect to its nearest centroid
+- `k$a$, y`: the "coordinate" in terms of the second principal component of the supercell with respect to its nearest centroid
-- `k$\alpha$, centx`: the centroid "coordinate" in terms of the first principal component
+- `k$a$, centx`: the centroid "coordinate" in terms of the first principal component
-- `k$\alpha$, centy`: the centroid "coordinate" in terms of the second principal component
+- `k$a$, centy`: the centroid "coordinate" in terms of the second principal component

  ## Disclaimer